ShipBit/wingman-ai/README.md

   - **Instant activation**: Users can (almost) instantly trigger commands by saying exact phrases.
   - Optional: Predetermined responses
 - **Custom Wingman** support: Developers can easily plug-in their own Python scripts with custom implementations
+- **Skills** that can do almost anything.
+Think Alexa... but better.
 - **directory/file-based configuration** for different use cases (e.g. games) and Wingmen.
 No database needed.
 - Wingman AI Core exposes a lot of its functionality via **REST services** (with an OpenAPI/Swagger spec) and can send and receive messages from clients, games etc. using **WebSockets**.

-We (Team ShipBit) offer an additional [client with a neat GUI](https://www.shipbit.de/wingman-ai) that you can use to configure everything in Wingman AI Core.
+We (Team ShipBit) offer an additional [client with a neat GUI](https://www.wingman-ai.com) that you can use to configure everything in Wingman AI Core.

 <img src="assets/wingman-ui-1.png" width="23%"></img> <img src="assets/wingman-ui-3.png" width="23%"></img> <img src="assets/wingman-ui-4.png" width="23%"></img> <img src="assets/wingman-ui-2.png" width="23%"></img>